axhertz/SimplicityDoneRight/README.md

 To compare the implicit to the explicit JOB Queries you may need to [install Postgres](https://www.postgresql.org/)  first and [load the IMDB data](https://github.com/gregrahn/join-order-benchmark).

-Please use the following sql hints if running the explict queries on Postgres:
+Please use the following sql hints if running the explicit queries on Postgres:

 `set collapse_join limit = 1;`